4-Step Horse Grooming

 Flicking is an indispensable step when you groom your horse.
 It is a sort of sweeping hand motion in short strokes to further bring up more dust, debris and dander from the horse’s skin up to the surface of the coat.
 It also serves to distribute the oils on the skin over the hair (shine alert!).

 Your tool: A natural-bristle (plant or root bristle) flick or dandy brush.
 The bristles must NOT be stiff, but ‘springy’ and flick back when you push against them.
-Remember, synthetic brushes should be called ‘anti shine brushes’ and stiff brushes do not ‘flick’.
+Remember, synthetic, stiff brushes do not ‘flick’.

 How to flick: Use the same motion you use when sweeping with a corn broom.
 This is best done in short flicking strokes with the movement coming from the wrist.